Raising VC Funding Venture Capital is one of the most frequent topics in the startup…

 - Where/who are you going to get it from?

 Choose the right business entity.
-There’s no single best choice in terms of the type of business entity you choose, but there is a best choice for your company based on your goals.
+There’s no single best choice in terms of the type of company entity you choose, but there is a best choice for your company equity based on your goals.
 If you’re setting your business up as an equity play the structure that will facilitate stakeholders’ participation in stock sales while giving you the most flexibility and predictability from a legal perspective is a Delaware-based C-Corp.

 With some key decisions made, it’s time to consider who and what may be part of your capital structure.